What Is a Schedule?

 What is a schedule in accounting?

 As we know, the schedule is planning and setting time for specific tasks.
-While talking about the program in accounting, it is a report that provides accurate information.
+While talking about the program schedule in accounting, it is a report that provides accurate information.
 The information explains another simplified document and its content.
 Such a schedule, as a whole, defines the outcome of specific data or numbers in the report.
 For example, accounting balance sheets are of great importance and carry significant details on assets, liabilities, equities, etc. These details and data are again broken down in subcategories for further detailing.
 Such different schedules used in accounting are:

 Schedule of Accounts Payable